shriram-17/Thuli_Studios_Hackthon/README.md

 ### `graph_agent.py`
 This agent generates visualizations based on provided data and user queries.
 It integrates with Plotly for creating dynamic visualizations.
 Key functions include:

-#### `load_data()`
-Loads and preprocesses commit data from a CSV file, converting date strings into datetime objects and calculating message lengths.
+- `load_data()` : Loads and preprocesses commit data from a CSV file, converting date strings into datetime objects and calculating message lengths.

-#### `extract_entities(text)`
-Uses spaCy to extract named entities from a given text, focusing on organizations, products, geographical entities, and locations.
+- `extract_entities(text)`: Uses spaCy to extract named entities from a given text, focusing on organizations, products, geographical entities, and locations.

-#### `preprocess_commits(df)`
-Processes commit messages to extract key information using Named Entity Recognition (NER).
+- `preprocess_commits(df)` Processes commit messages to extract key information using Named Entity Recognition (NER).
 It counts occurrences of each entity and extracts file changes if available.

-#### `query_groq(user_query: str, data: pd.DataFrame, entity_counts: Counter, graph_type: str, graph_syntax: str) -> str`
-Queries the Groq API with a user query and provided commit data.
-It prepares a prompt with context about the commit data and requested visualization type, sends it to Groq API, cleans up the generated code, executes it in a local context, and returns any generated images.
+- `query_groq(user_query: str, data: pd.DataFrame, entity_counts: Counter, graph_type: str, graph_syntax: str) -> str` Queries the Groq API with a user query and provided commit data.
+It prepares a prompt with       context about the commit data and requested visualization type, sends it to the Groq API, cleans up the generated code, executes it in a local context, and returns any generated images.

-#### `image_groq(user_query)`
-Main function that orchestrates loading commit data, preprocessing it, querying for graph types using Qdrant, and generating visualizations based on user queries.
+- `image_groq(user_query)` : Main function that orchestrates loading commit data, preprocessing it, querying for graph types using Qdrant, and generating visualizations based on user queries.

 ### `qdrant.py`
 This script integrates with Qdrant to manage graph types and their corresponding syntax for visualizations.
 Key functionalities include: